-Do you ever think of how you can be happier?
-Someone who knows is here to tell!
+Do you ever think about how you can be happier?
+Someone who knows is here to tell us!
 Our guest today, Alli Worthington, is sharing her knowledge on the how of happiness.

 Alli is the author of many books including her latest, The Year of Living Happy, a speaker, entrepreneur, and all-around great person.
 She and I go way back; I’ve learned so much from her about what it means to be an entrepreneur and run a business, even before I got started on my path.

 In fact, Alli also gave me my first speaking gig.
 At the time, I had a blog with 10,000 subscribers and I had a book deal.
 But that was it.
 I was trying to find a way to make some money.
 My wife was working at a record label in Nashville, but we were trying to figure out how to replace her income.
 It didn’t seem feasible, and what I was doing still felt like a hobby.

 I ended up delivering a workshop for a few hundred people – courtesy of Alli – and there was one part during the talk when I told everyone to write down the phrase: I am a writer.
 And I did that because doing so had been a transformational experience for me, I actually owned that I am a writer.

 While talking to another friend after the workshop, and sharing the struggle of finding a way to make money, she said I should self-publish a book and call it “You Are a Writer”.
 She had seen the responses it had gotten from my audience and she knew it was powerful.